 Category: ISO-25010/Usability/Learnability

-Statement: The solution MUST be kept aligned with Sponsor Organisation’s guidance.
+Statement: The solution must be kept aligned with Sponsor Organisation’s guidance.

 Rationale: Using a standard approach for contacting the Sponsor Organisation, terms and conditions and disclosures makes the solution’s system(s) more trustable and learnable.